michaelbabajide/weather-jedi-bot/README.md

-# Weather Bot (Work in Progress)
+# Weather Jedi (Work in Progress)

 ## Introduction

-Weather Bot is a simple Telegram bot that provides weather forecasts for user-specified locations.
+Weather Jedi is a simple Telegram bot that provides weather forecasts for user-specified locations.
 The bot allows users to input a location, and it returns the weather forecast for that location using the OpenWeatherMap API.
 This project is currently a work in progress, and I am continuously enhancing its functionality and features.

 ## Requirements